 WHO I WORK WITH

-My therapeutic approach is primarily informed by traditions of relational psychodynamic therapy and existential therapies.
+My practice is primarily informed by relational psychodynamic therapy.

 THERAPEUTIC APPROACH